Lithium-titanate battery: YABO

 YABO Power Technology released a lithium-titanate battery in 2012.
-The standard model YB-LITE2344 2.4V/15Ah battery cell has been used in electric vehicle and energy storage systems.
+The standard model YB-LITE2344 2.4 V/15 Ah battery cell has been used in electric vehicle and energy storage systems.

 Yinlong Energy

 Gree introduced its Yinlong Battery Technology, a type of fast-charging LTO (lithium-titanate) battery, which can operate in extreme temperature conditions.
-The batteries have an operational life-span up to 30 years.
+The batteries have an operational life-span up to 10 years.
 Yinlong Energy provides batteries for such uses as automobiles and energy storage.